The Cheapest New Cars of 2023

 • length of basic and powertrain warranties

-Finally, I highly recommend pricing out insurance premiums at a number of automotive insurers prior to choosing which car to purchase, as prices per vehicle can vary dramatically.
+Finally, I’d recommend pricing out insurance premiums at a number of automotive insurers prior to choosing which car to purchase, as prices per vehicle can vary dramatically.
 No vehicle here will break the bank on insurance costs versus the others, but there may be some differences.

 Cheap New Cars Have Been Disappearing in Recent Years

-1. Gas prices (until recently) had been at consistently low levels.
-This led to decreased demand for small vehicles, which led to less automaker focus on this segment.
+1. Up until the last 2 years, gas prices had been at low levels for a while.
+This led to decreased demand for small vehicles, which led to less automaker focus on this segment (there’s a multi-year lag on new model development).

-2. There is lower profit margin to squeeze out of cheap cars, so there’s less incentive for automakers to develop and market them.
+2. There is less profit margin to squeeze out of small, cheap cars, so there’s less incentive for automakers to develop and market them.

-3. Those looking for fuel efficiency are gravitating more and more to electric-drive vehicles, and not smaller cars.
-I explored this further in my ranking of the most fuel-efficient cars and cheapest electric vehicles (soon to be updated for 2023).
+3. Those looking for fuel efficiency are gravitating more and more to hybrid, plug-in hybrid, and electric vehicles – not smaller cars.
+I explored this further in my ranking of the most fuel-efficient cars and cheapest electric vehicles (linked at the top of the article).

 • Chrysler: 100